Griffin Mountain: Contents

 Various chapters of the book give background on the world of Glorantha; the citizens and leaders of Balazar; caravans and how the players might interact with one; how to obtain information, ranging from lies and wild rumors to the truth; how wilderness encounters can be set up; and "points of interest", which can be used as starting places for adventures.

 Publication history

 Griffin Mountain was written by Rudy Kraft, Jennell Jaquays, and Greg Stafford, and was published by Chaosium in 1981 as a 202-page book with a map bound inside the back cover.
+RPG historian Stu Horvath noted that "Fascinatingly, the entire book was written without the trio ever meeting in person — a common enough occurrence in the twenty-first century but one that seems onerous and impressive in an era when communications over distance was limited to phone calls and snail mail."

 Originally published as a softcover by Chaosium in 1981.
 It was updated in 1986 with the Glorantha background replaced by generic fantasy, and published as Griffin Island as a boxed set by Avalon Hill.
 Moon Design Publications republished the original Griffin Mountain with parts of Griffin Island in 2001 in soft and hardback.
 It was published as a PDF in 2018, and as a POD in 2020, as part of Chaosium's RuneQuest: Classic Edition Kickstarter.
 The pull-out map was made available separately through print on demand at Redbubble.